How to Make a Bee Skep

 Back in January a good friend sent me a picture of an adorable decorative bee skep.
 It was just so cute, I knew I wanted to make a bee skep myself!
 There are all kinds of crafters making these and I have seem them made in different ways!
 When I started thinking about the shape I wanted to use, I knew just what I wanted!

 Easter eggs!
 Giant, oversized Easter eggs!
 The ‘top’ half of the egg would be the perfect shape to make a bee skep!
 Now, the problem was, I am stuck at home and I was sure I bought an extra set of these nested eggs last year, just in case they didn’t have them this year.
 (Do you ever do that?)
+I used these same eggs to make a Easter Egg Topiary last year!

 This is the largest of the three eggs in the set.